Actifio/ActPowerCLI/README.md

 Are you sure you want to perform the Stop-Process operation on the following item: powershell(60)?
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): A
 ```
-Start a new powershell session and you should see just on instance:
+Start a new powershell session and you should see just one instance:
 ```
 PS C:\Windows\system32> get-process | where-object {$_.ProcessName -eq "powershell"}